neuresthetics/neuresthetics/README.md

 ## **🔁 5.
 The Seed — Recursive Cognitive Kernel**
 **Repo:** [`https://github.com/neuresthetics/seed`](https://github.com/neuresthetics/seed)

 The Seed is the inflection point.
+After all the Applied Research Labs, I got tired of rebuilding my setup for the 100th time to handle a new topic, and realized how to capture this repetition.

+Pure, small, 150 lines of code.

 It is: